 A student whose work is incomplete at the end of any semester and who has, in the instructor's judgment, sufficient reasons for failing to complete the work, may, with the approval of the instructor and department chairperson, be assigned a delayed grade.
 Such work must be made up no later than one semester after the incomplete grade is given, or the grade automatically becomes F. The dean may, in unusual circumstances, extend this time limitation (summer session is not counted as a semester).
 Instructors inform the registrar of a change in a delayed grade only via a special form.
-Y Grade.
+Failure/Non participation When students do not complete any graded assignments, but do not officially withdraw from the course or the university, instructors may assign an FN.
+The F for Non-Participation cannot be changed to a grade and will be treated in GPA calculations as an F. Examinations.